How when life gives you shadows, you learn to throw shade.

 By turning the radio dial, I found I could move my transmissions anywhere on the medium wave within a radius of about half a mile.
 So I became a pirate DJ while I was still in short trousers, playing records and reading the stories and plays I wrote to anyone who would listen.
 I tuned into the worlds of passing strangers.

-At least, until the police came.
+Until the police came.
 This forced my mother to deny any knowledge of the mysterious child who was broadcasting to passing cars and scaring the drivers.
 Success!
 I’d brought the world to me – with signal, not noise.
 The world wasn’t happy about it, but it was a start.

 I had plenty of toys – robots and spacemen – but to me everything was a creative experiment, never a game.

 I turned an old 60s dictaphone that my uncle gave me into a rudimentary sampler, trapping my voice at the end of its rotating cylinder to create rhythms and echoes – ten years before samplers were invented.
-I talked him into giving me an ancient tape recorder, too, and found that every recorded sound froze time and created space.
+I talked him into giving me an ancient tape recorder, too, and found that every recorded sound froze time and created inner space.

 Each piece of repurposed junk extended my world, and as my world gathered mass it began to create gravity.

-That curious, adventurous boy grew into a man who could teach himself anything – to write, draw, paint, make music, invent things, take photographs, play with sound and vision.
+That curious, strange, adventurous boy grew into a man who could teach himself anything – to write, draw, paint, make music, invent things, take photographs, and play with sound and vision.
 And I found that, from time to time, I was good at those things, albeit in my own particular way.
 There was no one to say ‘no’.

 So: the bowerbird.
 Over the years, I began to build a nest – my place in the universe – out of the things that I taught myself to do, and in that nest a bowerbird found his voice.
 A little boy turned survival, very slowly, into a life.

 You might think that I’ve never grown up, but that isn’t true.
 I grew up far quicker and earlier than most; I had to.
+I became self-sufficient.
 But I never lost sight of the boy who could invent something out of nothing and I’m proud of his questing spirit.
 He looked inside, and at his immediate world, and thought: What can I make from these broken things?

 So why am I telling you this?
 Because often the things you need to survive are right in front of you, in the junk that no one else wants.
 You just have to learn to see them, to see their value, to see their hidden possibilities, to say yes.